All applicants to the College of Information Studies must meet the minimum requirements set by the University of Maryland Graduate School. These are:

 - Applicants must have earned a four-year baccalaureate degree from a regionally accredited U.S. institution, or an equivalent degree from a non-U.S. institution.

-- Applicants must have earned a minimum 3.0 average GPA (on a 4.0 scale) in all prior undergraduate and graduate course work.
+- Applicants must have earned a minimum 3.0 average GPA (on a 4.0 scale) in all prior undergraduate course work.

 - Applicants must provide an official copy of a transcript for all their post-secondary work.